Stability of Monetary Unions: Lessons from the Break-up of Czechoslovakia

 Central European University (CEU) - Department of Economics

-University of Munich; Comenius University - Department of Economic and Financial Models; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Munich; Comenius University - Department of Economic and Financial Models; CESifo (Center for Economic Studies and Ifo Institute)

 CentER Discussion Paper No. 9874